coralproject/ask-docs/docs_dir/contribute/documentation/style_guide.md

 * If there are variables to configure, explicitly state the purpose of the variables.
 This should be explained in a comment in the configuration file, but you should also provide an explanation in your instructions.
 * Do not merely explain HOW to do something, but also, whenever possible, WHY you are doing it in that way.
 This makes it easier for users to troubleshoot issues.

+### Images

+When you need to add a graphic, try to make the file-size as small as possible.
+If you need help reducing file-size of a high-resolution image, feel free to contact us for help.
+Usually, graphics should go in the same directory as the .md file that references them, or in a subdirectory for images if one already exists.

+The preferred file format for graphics is PNG, but GIF and JPG are also acceptable.

+If you are referring to a specific part of the UI in an image, use call-outs (circles and arrows or lines) to highlight what you’re referring to.
+Line width for call-outs should not exceed five pixels.
+The preferred color for call-outs is red.

+Be sure to include descriptive alt-text for the graphic.
+This greatly helps users with accessibility issues.

+* The color used for highlighting rectangles and arrows is Hex Color #00C7FC.
+This offers a good contrast with the Coral theme colors.
+* When taking screenshots to use as illustrative images, include a decent amount of "surrounding area" to provide context and geography for the feature you're discussing.
+A screenshot of a button, for instance, isn't very useful when you can't figure out where the button is located.

+#### Sizing images

+Your screenshots should be actual size.
+If you have a Retina or other high resolution display, you may encounter issues when taking screenshots (namely, a screenshot that appears "actual size" when viewed on your machine will become double sized when embedded into a web page).
+Mac users can find instructions on how to fix this problem [on this StackExchange page](http://apple.stackexchange.com/a/189256) (it involves creating an Automator workflow file).

 ### Diagrams

 Architectural diagrams to show application structure and process flow are really useful.
 You can view examples on the [architectural overview](../../developer/architectural_overview) page.